 Using the results of the online questionnaire and any other information gathered, we advise if the individual can be accepted at standard rates or if we need to apply special terms, decline or postpone our decision.
-(We may postpone it, for example, if the individual is about to undergo an operation which could radically affect their state of health once completed.)
+(We may postpone it, for example, if the individual is about to undergo an operation which could radically affect their state of health once completed).
 Special terms will normally take the form of a premium loading, but in some circumstances an exclusion may be applied (e.g. if the individual takes part in a hazardous sport or activity).
 We'll advise both the individual and you of our decision.
 If there's a premium loading we'll assume that it's acceptable and adjust future premium collections accordingly, unless you write to tell us otherwise.
 If this is the case, we'll remove the loading and restrict the member's benefit accordingly.

 Wherever possible, we aim to limit the number of times any individual needs to be assessed.
-Therefore, if we're able to offer terms, they'll normally not need to be assessed again if their total benefit (sum insured plus pension benefit multiplied by the capitalisation factor used to assess if the automatic acceptance limit has been exceed) doesn't exceed $\mathfrak{L}5$ million.
+Therefore, if we're able to offer terms, they'll normally not need to be assessed again if their total benefit doesn't exceed £5 million.
 However, we reserve the right to individually assess members again if their benefit increases as a result of a change in benefit basis or an increase in salary of more than 20% in a 12 month period.